k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 II.
 [Sequence handling without Catalog](11b_tdm_sequence_implementation_without_catalog.md).

-A new shared Global has been added in TDM 9.3: **TDM_USING_CATALOG_SEQUENCES** (true/false) to set the default **sequence handling behavior** of the TDM: catalog-based sequence or sequence handling without catalog.
+A new shared Global has been added in TDM 9.3: **TDM_USING_CATALOG_SEQUENCES** (true/false) to set the default **sequence handling behavior** of the TDM: catalog-based sequence or sequence handling without Catalog.
 This Global can be **added to an LU** to set a **behavior per LU**.

 Example:
 - The TDM project has the CRM, Billing, and Ordering LUs.
-- By default, the sequences are handled without the Catalog except for the Billing LU for which the sequences are Catalog-based.
+- By default, the sequences are handled without the Catalog, except the Billing LU for which sequences are Catalog-based.
 - The TDM_USING_CATALOG_SEQUENCES Global must be set as follows:
   - Shared Global – set to false.
   -	Billing LU – set to true.